buddythumbs/express-endpoint/README.md

 docker build -t node-docker .
 ```

-The build process will begin and output progress to console and assuming all went well will end with a `Successfully built <hash id>` nessage
+The build process will begin and output progress to console and assuming all went well will end with a `Successfully built <hash id>` message

 To now run our image we need to run the following: